cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 ### Negative

 - Some fields are still encoded in non-human-readable ways, such as public keys in base64.
-- New ledger app needs to be released, still unclear
+- New ledger app needs to be released, still unclear if both SIGN_MODE_LEGACY_AMINO_JSON and SIGN_MODE_TEXTUAL will be supported at the same time.

 ### Neutral